Lemine22/address_book/README.md

-To run the app after your pull:
+To run the app after cloning the project:
 - composer install
 - create data folder in var, then create contact.sqlite in it
 - run php bin/console doctrine:database:create to create the database